JoshFagan/sphero_toolbox/matlab_installation.md

 5. **For PCs only** (Mac and Linux users can skip to step 6)

    Follow [these instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) to add the `Windows_Alias` folder in the `sphero_toolbox` to your system path.
 This folder (`Windows_Alias`) already exists in this toolbox (`sphero_toolbox`), all you need to do is add it to your system path.
 One helpful note when you are following those instructions, after you select "New" you can also select "Browse" to bring up a dialog box to find the `Windows_Alias` folder, instead of having the type the path out by hand.
-6. In Matlab open and run the file "configure_installation.m"
+6. In Matlab open and run the file "configure_installation.m". **If you run into errors, check the troubleshooting tabs below to see if there is a solution already.**
       <details>
       <summary>Troubleshooting Mac</summary>